vortexmakes/RKH/doc/readme.txt

 \n \n Records the identification number and string name of the exited state.

 - \b RKH_EN_INIT_HSM
-\n \n Records the initialization process of state-machine.
+\n \n Records the initialization process of state machine.

 - \b RKH_EN_SGT_TGT
 \n \n Records the identification number and string name of the transition segment